 Changes effective 1 July 2016

-From 1 July 2016, a new voluntary Residential Demand Network Tariff (NTC7000) will be available.
+Since 1 July 2016, a new voluntary Residential Demand Network Tariff has been on offer.
 This new demand based tariff lets you take advantage of cheaper rates during periods of low demand (during the day before 4pm, or in the evening after 8pm).
-However, during periods of high demand, from 4pm - 8pm, rates will be higher.
+However, during periods of high demand, from 4pm - 8pm, rates are higher.

 Talk to the experts

 Talk to your electricity retailer to discuss the new network tariffs.
 Please note that your retailer may or may not offer these new network tariffs, or may pass on the network tariff in a different form.

 Read more on the new residential network tariffs (PDF 281.5 kb), the metering required to access them and general information about electricity demand.